jerime1050/LW3-Custom-Image-Classifier/README.md

 ### Predicting Classes on New Images
 “Finally, I tested the trained model on new images that weren’t part of the training data.
 The model predicted the classes, and I checked whether they were correct.
 This step shows whether my improvements actually helped the model generalize.”
+# Build the CNN
+# Build and improved CNN Model
+# Save and Reuse the Model